 The airline industry is keen to invest in AI in order to evolve better and faster.
-In fact, AI in the aviation market alone is expected to be valued at $152.4 million in 2018 and to reach $2,222.5 million by 2025.
+In fact, AI in the aviation market alone is expected to be valued at $2,222.5 million by 2025.

-Airline marketers are no exception to the AI obsession.
-They too have started using AI to improve the customer journey, well before the customer ever sets foot in the airport.
+Airline marketers are no exception to the AI obsession too.
+They are already starting to use AI to improve the customer journey, well before the customer ever sets foot in the airport.
 Their goal?
 To let customers lead their own unique journey.

 What does customer-centric marketing look like when AI gets involved?
 Let us tell you a quick story.